SchedulingKit

 Losing enrollment to competing studios during fall and spring registration rushes

-AI processes enrollment calls seamlessly during peak registration periods, managing waitlists for full classes and suggesting alternatives to keep families engaged
+AI processes enrollment calls smoothly during peak registration periods, managing waitlists for full classes and suggesting alternatives to keep families engaged

 What to Look For in an AI Receptionist for Dance Studios

-For dance studios, age and skill-level matching is the most essential feature.
+Age and skill-level matching is the most essential feature for a dance studio.
 The AI must recommend appropriate classes based on the student's age, experience, and dance style interest.
 A four-year-old asking about ballet needs a different recommendation than a twelve-year-old interested in competitive hip-hop.

 Recital and event information management separates a good AI from a great one.
 The system should support seasonal loading of event details — performance dates, rehearsal schedules, costume requirements, ticket links — and answer the flood of parent questions that every recital generates.